bsquizz/ocdeployer/README.md

 Secrets can be specified in `_cfg.yml` in two ways:

+**Short format**

-Listing just the name:
+List just the name:
 ```
 secrets:
 - "name of secret"
 ```

+**Long format** (`ocdeployer>=v4.3.0`)

-(`ocdeployer>=v4.2.0`) Listing the name as well as the service accounts the secret should be linked to using `oc secrets link`:
+List the name as well as:
+* `link` -- lists service accounts the secret should be linked to using `oc secrets link`
+* `envs` -- lists envs this secret should be imported for.
+The secret will only be imported when ocdeployer is run with `--env` matching the envs given.
+If no envs are given, it is assumed it should be loaded in all envs.
 ```
 secrets:
 - name: "name of secret"
   link: ["account1", "account2"]
+  envs: ["qa", "prod"]
 ```

 Note that any links existing for a secret will not be removed at deploy time -- `ocdeployer` will only add new links.